shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

 the number of days it took them to convert, relative to when they entered the experiment.

-Again, people that will potentially convert in the first days of joining the experiment are assigned a conversion rate associated with majority of the lift, and people that take a long time to convert, convert at the same rate as the baseline conversion rate (which is the same rate as the `A` group).
+Again, people who will potentially convert in the first days of joining the experiment are assigned a conversion rate associated with majority of the lift, and people who take a long time to convert, convert at the same rate as the baseline conversion rate (which is the same rate as the `A` group).